schivers/source-of-truth/README.md

 - **VLAN Groups.**

 ## Sub projects
-- When an interface VLAN (access ports only) is changed in Netbox push the config automatically to the switch.
+- **Push config** - When an interface VLAN (access ports only) is changed in Netbox push the config automatically to the switch.
-- Dynamically generate topology diagrams
+- **Topology Viewer** - Dynamically generate topology diagrams
-- Generate Interface Configuration files for all devices in Netbox
+- **Config Generator** - Generate Interface Configuration files for all devices in Netbox
-- Use PyATS to test the deployed network
+- **Testing** - Use PyATS to test the deployed network
     - PyATS filters devices to include only devices with an 'active' status from Netbox
-    - Learn device status for comparison. e.g. compare network state today with yesterday - tell me what changed.
+    - **Learn device status** for comparison. e.g. compare network state today with yesterday - tell me what changed.
-    - Check for interface errors
+    - Check for **interface errors**
+- **Config Backup** - Use Ansible to backup configs from active devices

 ## Deployed Packages
 - Netbox docker - https://github.com/netbox-community/netbox-docker